mnstrr/webvr-boilerplate/README.md

 # webvr-boilerplate

-> Boilerplate for your WebVR experiences.
+> Boilerplate for your ThreeJS WebVR experiences powered by grunt and ES6.

 This boilerplate is based on [Three.js](https://github.com/mrdoob/three.js/) and uses the  [WebVR API](https://developer.mozilla.org/de/docs/Web/API/WebVR_API) to provide you with all the tools needed to create immersive VR-experiences for the Web.
-The setup uses Grunt as Taskrunner to build your Project and watch for changes in your code.
+The setup uses Grunt as Taskrunner to build your Project and watch for changes.
+The whole project is written in ECMA Script 6, for older browser support browserify and babelify will create ECMASCRIPT 5 code for you.

 ## Version
 Current version="0.0.1"